facelessuser/merge-dracula-theme/README.md

 Dracula Pro changed up the color palette a bit and added new variants such as Buffy, Van Helsing, and others.
 The official Dracula Pro theme is also not free.

-While we feel we have reversed engineered the color palette, and do have Pro variants of the Dracula color scheme on a private repository, we are uncertain if we can legally release our Pro variant color schemes.
-Without these Pro variants of the color scheme, the Pro Merge theme variants are currently unusable by the general public.
-The Pro Merge themes do not provide the Dracula palettes themselves as they rely on the color scheme to provide the colors, so they do not violate any licensing.
+While we feel we have been able to reverse engineer the Pro color palette close enough, and do have Pro variants of the Dracula color scheme on a private repository, we are uncertain if we can legally release our Pro variant color schemes.
+Without these Pro variants of the color scheme, the Pro Merge themes are currently unusable by the general public.
+The
+Pro Merge themes do not provide the Dracula palettes themselves as they rely on the color scheme to provide the colors, so they do not violate any licensing.
 So they are included, but require a valid color scheme to be functional.

 For those who've acquired the official Dracula Pro theme (which we are **not** affiliated with) through purchasing, the current, public Dracula color scheme that we provide can be altered with the official Dracula Pro palette.
 As long as